 No prudent Canadian business owner or financial manager will want to take on more debt at the expense of Return on Equity.

 That’s a tough decision for the business owner/manager to make when the natural tendency is that your company won't survive over time if you’re not getting bigger or growing.
-Your company liquidity should also be at the forefront of your mind as you address growth opportunities.
+Your company's liquidity should also be at the forefront of your mind as you address growth opportunities.

 HIGHER SALES = HIGHER LEVELS OF RECEIVABLES AND INVENTORY!